 Copyright 2016 Simtronics Inc. All rights reserved worldwide

-Process Technology education and related industry representatives have teamed to form the Process Troubleshooting Skills in Energy (PTSE) organization and are developing a series of equipment and process-specific troubleshooting scenarios, along with basic troubleshooting methodologies and tools, through a NSF grant "Developing Students' Troubleshooting Skills in Energy Programs."
+Process Troubleshooting Skills in Energy (PTSE) has developed a series of equipment and process-specific troubleshooting scenarios, along with basic troubleshooting methodologies and tools, through a NSF grant "Developing Students' Troubleshooting Skills in Energy Programs."

-The applied scenarios are incorporated into modules as part of a set of instructional materials for use at no cost in troubleshooting training and education-related programs.
-Industry trainers and energy program college instructors can customize the modules to meet instructional needs.
+The applied scenarios are incorporated into modules as part of a set of instructional materials in troubleshooting training and education-related programs.
+These materials are available to college instructors and industry trainers at no cost.

 The modules include process descriptions, drawings (PFDs and P&IDs), troubleshooting steps, specifications, self-check questions, additional activities, and other content.
 Most modules include two or more troubleshooting activities, based on different possible scenarios that process technicians could encounter.